CaptainN/SignalsLite.js/README.md

 } );

-// dispatching with arbitrary object myInterface.clicked.trigger( obj );
+// dispatching with arbitrary object myInterface.clicked.broadcast( obj );
 ```

 In JavaScript, the property based model (obj.clicked, vs. strings based model addEventListener( "clicked" ) ) has additional benefit over string based models, because when you type something wrong (obj.laoded.clicked) JavaScript will throw up an error, rather than silently adding an event listener to an event that will never fire.

 The lightweight signals paradigm doesn't require an event object like the DOM model.
 No standard object is passed to the listener, unless you want it to.
-Instead, all arguments passed to the dispatch method will be passed on to the listeners.
+Instead, all arguments passed to the broadcast method will be passed on to the listeners.
 This is nice because you can actually pass whatever you want to the listeners, without having to create a custom Event object, or code up any boilerplate.
 Just pass the values or references your listeners will need, if any.

 SignalDispatcher provides a safe dispatching model.
 If there is a JavaScript error thrown in a listener, it will not block the remaining signals.
 Care was taken to make sure errors are not supressed.
 Note: There is an error in Firefox where DOM events do suppress errors - there's a workaround in SignalsLite.js to report the error to the JavaScript console, but these errors will not trigger window.onerror.
 To compensate, there is an eachError function you can set to catch these errors.

 Installation
 ------------

-Each of the minified files contain whatever dependencies (SignalsLite.js has no dependencies, Signals.js contains SignalsLite, and SignalDispatcher contains both the others).
-You should link only the one lib file you need.

-Use Bower to install:
+Use Bower to install (Currently only SignalsLite):

 `bower install signals-lite`

+or npm (Currently only SignalsLite):

+`npm install signals-lite`

 API Quick Reference
 -------------------